LucasLegendre/eggshell_review/README.md

 # eggshell_review

-Contains the dataset, phylogenetic tree, and R code related to analyses for the eggshell review project, as published in Legendre et al. (2022).
+Contains the dataset, phylogenetic tree, and R code related to analyses for the following study:

+Legendre, L. J., S. Choi, and J. A. Clarke.
+2022.
+The use of inconsistent terminology for reptile eggshell traits affects the outcome of evolutionary analyses. <i>Journal of Anatomy</i>

 File description: